kcbear/chiteki/README.md

 Objective
 1. to evaluate a particular set of execution whether it is underperformed or overperformed based on TWAP and VWAP algo trading strategy
 2. to consume a raw data set of historical stock data, forming a time series with executed prices and volume

+To build/run
+1. after gradle runtime is installed, run gradle wrapper --gradle-version 7.2 --distribution-type all
+2. gradle/wrapper and related files will be generated automatically
+3. gradle build
+4. gralde run